 MPCP Authorization Chain

 The authorization chain is the core visual model for MPCP.
 Each step produces a verifiable artifact that constrains the next.
-PolicyGrant, SignedBudgetAuthorization, and SignedPaymentAuthorization are cryptographically signed; verifiers validate all three signatures before accepting settlement.
+PolicyGrant and SignedBudgetAuthorization are cryptographically signed; the Trust Gateway verifies both signatures before submitting settlement.
 Machines spend within bounds established upstream—no per-transaction approval required.

 In fleet deployments, an optional FleetPolicyAuthorization (FPA) layer may sit above PolicyGrant.